-“Who gets to decide what is an age appropriate interest for a disabled or autistic child?”
+“Who gets to decide what is an age-appropriate interest for a disabled or autistic child?”
 This is an issue that has been on my mind a lot lately.
 My son will be 9 this summer, and as I’ve posted many times, he just loves all things Sesame Street.
-At a very early age (between 6-12 months) he showed a strong preference to all things Elmo, which of course is normal for babies and toddlers.
-What we didn’t know, since he was not diagnosed with CVI until age 2, is that he also has a strong preference for rich, saturated colors.
+I’m starting to wonder if I should try harder to encourage other interests.
+Perhaps something more age-appropriate.

 Actually, all babies prefer those kinds of colors, which is why things like Sesame Street and Barney are more popular than pastel colored things.
 He has moved from Elmo to The Count to Ernie and back again.

 But, while Sesame Place has rides and attractions for tweens and up, Sesame Street is thought by most people to be for the preschool set.
 Maybe up to Kindergarten or 1st grade, but not much past that.
 Am I right?

 Birthdays and holidays around here almost always have a bunch of Sesame Street items to be unwrapped and I am always on the hunt for more when I am out consignment shopping (he is very hard on toys and they wear out quickly).

-Last year I told the folks at Sesame Place that I felt that 2014 would be my last year as ambassador, and then in 2015 I wanted to apply and be one again, still mentally telling myself that this would indeed be the last year as ‘Kevin is getting too old.’
+Last year I told the folks at Sesame Place that I felt that 2014 would be my last year as an ambassador, and then in 2015 I wanted to apply and be one again, still mentally telling myself that this would indeed be the last year as ‘Kevin is getting too old.’

-“There is nothing age inappropriate about liking things.”
+There is nothing age inappropriate about liking things.

-Or, think of the grown adult who dresses in costumes and collects all kinds of memorabilia to a character or comic book, and going to Comic Con.
+Think of the grown adult who dresses in costumes and collects all kinds of memorabilia to a character or comic book, and going to Comic-Con.
 We may call them nerds or geeks.

 Nope, they feed the interest.
 Two organizations that I loathe have created entire documents and help for parents to force their kids out of this, to somewhat force a type of normalcy.

 As I am writing this, there is a grown man on TV dressed as a soldier, talking about the Civil War re-enactments that he does.
 No one bats an eye.
-He’s even invited on a major station to promote it!
+He’s even invited to a major station to promote it!
 Why?!
 Just because it’s educational?
 So is Sesame Street!